castiron/FormLogic/README.md

         </form>
     </body>

 This, `data-validate="required"`, will validate the input element to make sure that the user enters something.
 If the user doesn't enter anything, then the value of `data-message` is shown as an error message after the input element.
 All validations happen when the user submits the form.

 The `data-prompt` attribute hides this element until the user types 'Samantha' into the field with the name `name`.

-### API

-#### Configuration
+## Configuration

 The main goal of FormLogic is to be light on the JavaScript configuration and heavy on the markup.

+#### Do something after valid submit
 Currently, the only possible configuration is a callback for when the form is successfully validated:

     FormLogic.onValidSubmit = function() {